alilego/guided-tours-js/README.md

 This project uses GitHub Actions for continuous integration and deployment:

-1. Every push to the `main` branch will:
+1. Every push to the `master` branch will:
    - Build the project
    - Run tests
    - Deploy to Vercel automatically